Why Is My Dog Peeing So Much? Frequent Urination In Dogs

 Symptoms of Frequent Urination in Dogs

-Urinary incontinence is involuntary urination.
-When your pet is experiencing urinary incontinence, they will likely have accidents in the house.
-This may happen when they are sleeping or when they are moving around the house.
+This may happen when your dog is sleeping or when they’re moving around the house.
 It’s important to meet with the veterinarian to determine if the incontinence is just that or if it is the sign of another illness.
+Incontinence can be caused by a number of different factors, including stress, over-exercise, diabetes or neurological issues.

-• Urinary incontinence caused by ectopic ureters: This is more common in younger dogs
+• Urinary incontinence caused by ectopic ureters

 • Bladder infection